Fort McHenry Conservation Field Day with the National Aquarium

 Chapter members must register directly with the Aquarium at the following web site:

 November 10th, join volunteers at the American Chestnut Land Trust in Prince Frederick MD.
 The ACLT’s mission is to Connect People to the Land, and has over 22 miles of trails across a 3,000 acre preserve, guided canoe trips on the beautiful Parkers Creek, and regenerative farming that benefits a local food pantry.
 ACLT is dedicated to land conservation and to the community.
 Volunteers are invited to help perform trail maintenance on Nov 10, 2018 at 9:00 am – 12:00 pm -Fall Hiking Trail Maintenance Day.
 Sign up here at https://www.acltweb.org/index.php/index.php/events/fall-hiking-trail-maintenance-day-2/

 All skill levels are welcome, but anyone interested should sign up in advance so there will be enough tools on hand for everyone.
 Volunteers help maintain hiking trails as part of the ACLT’s Care-for-the-Land initiative

 Contact the Conservation Committee Chair at Conservation@AMCPotomac.org to:

 - Join the Conservation Committee and help engage chapter members in conservation activities

 - Find out more on any issues listed on this page

 Local Conservation News

-Members of AMC’s Potomac Chapter helped celebrate National Public Lands on September 30th by working alongside members of the National Aquarium’s Conservation Team.
+Members of AMC’s Potomac Chapter helped celebrate National Public Lands by working alongside members of the National Aquarium’s Conservation Team.
 They helped remove debris from the marsh and enhanced the area with beneficial native plant gardens.
 Data collected during the event was contributed to the Ocean Conservancy’s International Coastal Cleanup efforts.